The Grange, Edinburgh: Superiors

-There are mentions of 'Sanct-Geill-Grange' in charters of King David and King Edgar, as church lands attached to St. Giles parish church in Edinburgh, the king retaining the superiority.
+There are mentions of 'Sanct-Geill-Grange' in charters of David I and King Edgar, as church lands attached to St. Giles parish church in Edinburgh, the king retaining the superiority.
 The word grange is common across Britain and normally links to an extensive farm with a central mansionhouse.
 On 16 June 1376, King Robert II granted the superiority of the barony and lands of St Giles to his eldest son, John, Earl of Carrick, Steward of Scotland.
 In 1391 the estate was conferred upon the Wardlaw family.

 On 29 October 1506, St Giles Grange passed to John Cant, a Burgess of Edinburgh, and his spouse Agnes Carkettle, and in 1517 they granted the use of 18 acre of land to the nuns of St. Catherine of Siena.
 On 19 March 1691 a John Cant sold St Giles Grange in its entirety to William Dick.
 At that time, the 18 acre previously feued to the nuns was now in the possession of Sir John Napier, the famous inventor of logarithms.
 When Isabel Dick, the heiress, married Sir Andrew Lauder, 5th Baronet of Fountainhall, in 1731, The Grange passed to him.